|

 web based PC remote support software, you

-would set the port forward to your computer using the port
+configure the firewall/router to port forward the TCP port

 created.